leric2/GROMORA-harmo/specifications.md

 ## Expectations and requirements
 ### Outputs
 What we want as outputs for our retrievals:
-* Calibrated spectra (level1)
+* Calibrated spectra (level1, with meta data)
-* Ozone profile (level2)
+* Ozone profile (level2, with meta data)
 * Full error characterization
 * AVKs
-* Quality flags easily checkables
+* Quality flags for both levels of data
+* Other products ?

 ### Sustainability
-We want this code to be compatible with the following changes:
+We want this code to be compatible with changes in:
 * Hardware
-* ...
+* Software
-basic

 ### File format
-Due to its widespread utilisation and its self-referencing property, we think that all level1 and level2 should be stored in the **netCDF** (binary) format.
+Due to its widespread utilisation and its self-documentation property, we think that all level1 and level2 should be stored in the **netCDF** (binary) format.
 This option also enable to use all the existing tools to have a quick look at the data (Panoply,...)

 The fact that the NDACC database requires hdf5 files is an additional point for this choice of data format as the 2 are almost similar.